e3d/vue-d3-example/README.md

 # vue-d3-example

-An example for using Vue and D3 to create a reactive line chart.
+An example for using Vue and D3 to create a non-trivial reactive line chart.
 The line chart in the example supports the following features

 - Display multiple line series in different color
 - Display chart title and axis title
 - Display multiple reference lines in different color
-- Hover line to highlight and see tooltip
+- Hover line to highlight it and see the tooltip
 - Interactive zoom and pan with mouse
 - Select lines using a rubberband box with multi-select support
-- Swith between linear and log scale (Y axis)
+- Switch between linear and log scale for Y axis
 - Responsive to the resizing of its parent element
 - Save to SVG or PNG file with configurable scale rate